KygekDev/road-to-1000-commits/README.md

 # Road to 1000 Contributions

 **UPDATE (12-07-2021): If you see my GitHub profile, you will only see 800s contributions in the last year.
-I don't know why it changed to this, which before shows 900s commits.
-Nevertheless, I assumed my contributions doesn't decreased, which means commits in the [`contributions.txt`](/contributions.txt) are still accurate.**
+I don't know why it changed to this, which before shows 900s contributions.
+Nevertheless, I assumed my contributions doesn't decreased, which means commits in the [`contributions.txt`](/contributions.txt) file are still accurate.**

 A repository intended to help KygekDev achieve 1000 contributions in first year using GitHub.